 Create systems that will support and enforce the habits you want.
 Goals give your direction but your systems are what helps you make progress.

 You won’t be successful at creating a new habit if you don’t change your environment to support them, after all if you haven’t found success doing what you’re doing now that probably won’t change.

 If you want to make going to the gym a habit set out your clothes the night before.
 If working from home and actually being productive is your goal then you have to minimize distractions so you don’t end up just watching Netflix.
 To eat healthier you need healthy food on hand and ready to go.

 Try setting up reminders of your goals around you.
 I’ve tried to start new habits before and promptly forgot about them on day 3 because I didn’t have any reminders around me.

-At the bottom of this post I’ve linked a free habit tracker that you can print and tape onto your fridge, door, mirror, etc. You can also put reminders on your phone on post its, have a friend hold you accountable, whatever you have to do.
-I love the Loop Habit Tracker app which helped me develop nightly yoga, meditation, and gratitude habits.
+The best reminder is a habit tracker that you can print and tape onto your fridge, door, mirror, etc. I use the one below.
+You can also put reminders on your phone on post its, have a friend hold you accountable, whatever you have to do.

 4. Layer your habits